workforce-intelligence-network/RAPiDSkills/README.md

 $ docker-compose exec web rails c
 ```

+## Mailcatcher
+We use [Mailcatcher](https://mailcatcher.me/) to receive mail in development.
+All mail sent in the development environment can be viewed at http://localhost:1080.

 ## Testing Suite

 We are using [RSpec](http://rspec.info/) for tests.
 Before beginning a new